 From Godley Heads the eerie remains of World War 2 battlements can be seen and explored via a short walk down the Lyttelton side of the hill.
 The Sumner side takes you down to the charming Boulder Bay baches and beach.
 All you’ll need for a pleasant day exploring is a pair of good shoes, a jacket and a bottle of water.

 The Summit Road has many walkways, however the Bridle Path is by far the best known of these.
 Near the Lyttelton Tunnel, the steep walkway was where the early settlers first crossed the steep, often muddy track to the Heathcote Valley.
 It is now a popular walking track, and was the only route home for many residents following the February earthquakes when the tunnel and roads were temporarily closed.

-The Christchurch Gondola has been a hugely popular attraction since its opening in 1992 however it is currently closed for geotechnical reports following the earthquakes.
-The Gondola usually swings above the Lyttelton Road Tunnel, which at 1,970 metres is the longest road tunnel in New Zealand.
-Hopefully the Gondola will be running again later in 2012 or early 2013.
+The Christchurch Gondola has been a hugely popular attraction since its opening in 1992 and it is still one of the best ways to get some amazing 360 degree panoramic views of region.
+The Gondola swings above the Lyttelton Road Tunnel, which at 1,970 metres is the longest road tunnel in New Zealand.

 Paragliding is available for those wanting an extreme flying experience, and the multi-coloured gliders make a spectacular sight from on a fine day.
 Tandem flights begin around $180; booking is essential.
 Try Parapro on 0800 548 323 for lessons and flights, or Nimbus Paragliding on 0800 111 611 for flying lessons.